apache/apisix/docs/en/latest/mtls.md

 ### How to config

-When configuring `upstreams`, we could use parameter `tls.client_cert` and `tls.client_key` to config the client certificate APISIX used to communicate with upstreams.
+When configuring `upstreams`, we could use parameter `tls.client_cert` and `tls.client_key` to configure the client certificate APISIX used to communicate with upstreams.

-This feature requires APISIX to run on [APISIX-OpenResty](../how-to-build.md#6-build-openresty-for-apisix).
+This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#6-build-openresty-for-apisix).

 Here is a similar Python script to patch a existed upstream with mTLS: